MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid environment that combines on-premises infrastructure with Azure cloud services.

-Azure Stack HCI is [available for download with a free 60-day trial](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).
+Azure Stack HCI is [available for download from the Azure portal with a free 60-day trial](deploy/download-operating-system.md).
 You can either purchase integrated systems from a Microsoft hardware partner with the Azure Stack HCI operating system pre-installed, or buy validated nodes and install the operating system yourself.
 See the [Azure Stack HCI Catalog](https://aka.ms/AzureStackHCICatalog) for hardware options.
 Use the [Azure Stack HCI sizing tool](https://azurestackhci-webapplication.azurewebsites.net/#/sizer) to estimate the hardware requirements for your Azure Stack HCI solution.
 This sizing tool is currently in public preview and requires your personal Microsoft account (MSA) credentials (not a corporate account) to sign in.

 Azure Stack HCI is intended as a virtualization host, so most apps and server roles must run inside of virtual machines (VMs).
 Exceptions include Hyper-V, Network Controller, and other components required for Software Defined Networking (SDN) or for the management and health of hosted VMs.